Zegras' goal helps Ducks top Coyotes, snap 11-game skid

 Cam Fowler had a goal and an assist, and Gerry Mayhew also scored for the Ducks, who had three goals in the first 10 minutes.
 The Ducks had only three points since their last victory March 6.

+“It's not that black cloud,” coach Dallas Eakins said of ending the skid.
+“We talk all the time here about winning today.
+Streaks are great for fans and you (media) guys to talk about.
+The reality is, games in the past have zero to do with today."

-The Coyotes, who have lost six of seven, played their first game without leading scorer Clayton Keller, who suffered a fractured femur when he crashed into the boards late in a 5-2 victory over San Jose on Wednesday.
+The Coyotes, who have lost seven of eight, played their first game without leading scorer Clayton Keller, who suffered a fractured femur when he crashed into the boards late in a 5-2 victory over San Jose on Wednesday.
 He'll miss the rest of the season.

+The game got chippy late, when each team was given two penalties for fighting.
+The game was stopped with 5:37 remaining when blood was scraped off the ice after Coyotes forward Jay Beagle knocked Troy Terry to the ice in a fight in front of the Coyotes’ net.
+Both were assessed fighting penalties, and Beagle was given a two-minute penalty for cross checking and a game misconduct at 14:23.
+The Coyotes’ Phil Kessel also received a game misconduct.

+“I think we need to stand up for ourselves, and I like what he did,” Coyotes coach Andre Tourigny said of Beagle's reaction.
+"There’s a whack at our goalie, he had a presence there, and then he got jumped, and he answered the bell.
+That’s good stuff in my opinion.”

 It's the second time the 21-year-old rookie has scored on a lacrosse-style goal, with Zegras also pulling off the feat against Montreal on Jan.
 27.